Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/Outline_Hybrid.md

 ### Morning

-- 📛 Introduce instructor, TAs - This module is coding heavy, we will spend a lot of time coding in class.
+- 📛 Introduce instructor, TAs - This module is coding heavy, we will spend a lot of time coding in class. - Lauren, Joshy
-- 🗣️ Overview of Smart Contracts Lecture
+- 🗣️ Overview of Smart Contracts Lecture - Lauren
 - 🚧 TODO Some activity.
-Maybe something like Emre's unstoppable applications from Cambridge, maybe implement a smart contract as an actix_web server.
+Maybe something like Emre's unstoppable applications from Cambridge, maybe implement a smart contract as an actix_web server. - Joshy / Aaron
 - ☕ Break
-- 🗣️ Digital Services and State Machines - I like to think of "state" as a double entendre
+- 🗣️ Digital Services and State Machines - I like to think of "state" as a double entendre - Lauren
-- ⌨️ Begin BFS coding activity - specifically state machine part
+- ⌨️ Begin BFS coding activity - specifically state machine part - Joshy, Lauren, Aaron, Andrew

 ### Afternoon

-- 🗣️ P2P Networking
+- 🗣️ P2P Networking - Andrew
 - ⌨️ More BFS.
 - ☕ Break
-- Platform Agnostic Bytecodes
+- Platform Agnostic Bytecodes - Lauren
-- ⌨️ Web Assembly exercise
+- ⌨️ Web Assembly exercise - Joshy, Andrew, Lauren, Aaron
-- 🗣️ Closing Discussion - Where would we actually run these contracts? - why the actix_web example sux.
+- 🗣️ Closing Discussion - Where would we actually run these contracts? - why the actix_web example sux. - Lauren